speedyplane2247/xSchat6/ver.md

 # List of versions
-Here's a cool little list of versions:
+Here's a cool little list of versions.
+These are ordered by date, and I started using the 1.x architechture again, but the 1.0.x & 1.1.x are the latest.

 ## v0.9.0
 Simple plain-text with header parsing.
-(1)
 ## v1.0.0
 Simple base64 encoding.
-(2)
 ## v2.0.0
 ## v2.1.0
 ## v3.1.0